jannovergara/jannovergara.me/src/pages/articles/2016-09-01---solid-design-principles-for-the-modern-c++/index.md

   - "c++"
 description: "How does the SOLID design principle change in the modern C++ era?"
 ---
-This is a series of posts explaining the fundamental principles of object-oriented programming for the modern C++ environment.
+This is a series of posts explaining the fundamental principles of object-oriented programming to the modern C++ developement.

 ![Looking at a high level design.](./1.jpg)<sub>Photo from Unsplash</sub>